Frequently Asked QuestionsExpand AllClose All

 - Can I get a letter that my seeds are GMO-free?

+- We do not knowingly carry any genetically engineered seed.
 See the Safe Seed Pledge and our policy.
 You can combine your invoice with our pledge for your documentation.

 - Can I get a letter that the products I buy are allowable for organic certification?